 Goose Feet Cookies?
 What a strange name, pronounced in Russian 'Gusinie Lapki'.
 The name comes from the triangle shaped cookie which looks like a webbed goose foot, if you squint really hard.
 The name flows much better in Russian!

 You can get creative with the design and use a fork to press indentations on the cookie for more detail, but I'm keeping it simple.
 Goose's Feet Cookies are really easy and fun cookies to bake, and go perfectly with a cup of tea or coffee, plus they have a crazy name.
 What's not to love?

 This delicious recipe is so simple with only 5 ingredients, with only 2 steps until you're rolling out the dough!
 Some recipes are more complex and might require cutting in cold butter or other complications, but this one is super easy and delicious.

-Tvorog, Quark or Farmer’s Cheese is a fresh cheese that can be bought in store, but can also be easy to make.
-For a really quick and easy shortcut recipe to make tvorog click here – Easy Tvorog Recipe.
-But in case you don’t have Tvorog or don’t want to make it using the shortcut recipe, you can substitute with Cottage Cheese.
-Remember to squeeze out the cottage cheese from excess liquid, or see note below about adding extra flour.
+Tvorog, Quark or Farmer's Cheese is a fresh cheese that can be bought in store, but can also be easy to make.
+For a really quick and easy shortcut recipe to make tvorog click here - Easy Tvorog Recipe.
+But in case you don't have Tvorog or don't want to make it using the shortcut recipe, you can substitute with Cottage Cheese.
+When making Cottage Cheese Cookies, remember to squeeze out the cottage cheese from excess liquid.
+See notes below about adding extra flour.

 Russians find so many uses for tvorog as it is to Russians what mozzarella is to Italians.
 You can add some lemon zest or vanilla to the recipe, or even mix half-half raw sugar and white sugar just to change it up a bit.